SujeethJinesh/ME344/summer_2025/README.md

 apptainer exec --nv container.img python3 final_project_train.py
 ```

-Launch the job with `sbatch jupyter_submit.slurm` This will launch an apptainer with `final_project_train.py`.
+Launch the job with `sbatch jupyter_submit.slurm`.
 Note you may need to cancel any other pending jobs with `scancel <job-id>`.

 This will produce a slurm-<job-id>.out.
 Then you can run the following command in a separate window: